BaguaSys/tutorials/src/bagua-net/index.md

----
-modified: 2021-09-15T10:53:52.711Z
-title: Bagua-Net
----

 # Bagua-Net

-In order to further optimize the communication performance, improve the efficiency of NCCL on a specific network.
+For further optimize the communication performance, improve the efficiency of NCCL on a specific network.
 We provide the NCCL plug-in bagua-net.

-We found that under a 100G TCP network, some of the throughput bound model training efficiency is not good, and the bandwidth utilization rate is low.
-For example, the 100G bandwidth utilization rate of VGG16 in a 32 V100 environment is only about 36%.
+We found that under a 100G TCP network, some of the network I/O bound model have very low expansion efficiency, and even the bandwidth utilization is also very low.
+For example, run VGG16 benchmark on 4-machine(32 V100), the network bandwidth utilization rate is only about 36%.
 In talk with the NCCL, I found that fairness between streams will restrict bandwidth utilization.
-So we developed this plug-in bagua-net to solve this problem.
+So we developed Bagua-Net to solve this problem.

 The actual effect is good.
-The bandwidth utilization of [the above example](https://github.com/BaguaSys/examples/blob/main/benchmark/synthetic_benchmark.py) can be increased to 83%, and the throughput can be increased by 30%+:
+The bandwidth utilization of [the above example](https://github.com/BaguaSys/examples/blob/main/benchmark/synthetic_benchmark.py) can be increased up to 83%, and the throughput can be increased by 35%:

 ```
 # VGG16 on 4x8xV100 Bagua-Net